Zaozzz/zaozzz.github.io/index.md

 ## Service

-- Student Member of CCF and SDAAI
+- Student Member of AAAI, CCF and SDAAI
 - Reviewer of Transactions on Knowledge and Data Engineering (CCF-A, JCR-Q1, TOP, IF=10.4), IEEE International Conference on Multimedia & Expo 2025 (CCF-B, CORE-A), IEEE Conference on Advanced Video and Signal Based Surveillance 2025 (CORE-B)
-- Core Developer of Huawei Ascend Community

 ---